open62541/open62541/CONTRIBUTING.md

 ### 7 Variable naming
 1. Variables should be descriptive and use camelCase starting with a lower case letter.
-1. Some commonly known abbreviations or variable name conventions can be used.
+2. Some commonly known abbreviations or variable name conventions can be used.
    This includes for example loop variables like `i` and temporary variables like `tmp`.
    Use common sense, and think about if you would still understand your own code if you looked at it two weeks in the future.
-1. Do not use Hungarian notation.
+3. Do not use Hungarian notation.
 The code base so far does not use it and neither should you, to be consistent.
    For some reasons, why Hungarian notation might be bad, see [here](https://stackoverflow.com/questions/111933/why-shouldnt-i-use-hungarian-notation)

 ### 8 Formatting
 1. Braces: Opening braces start on the same line as a function, if statement, etc. and the closing brace is placed on a separate line.
    If the next keyword after a closing braces logically belongs to the previous keyword (i.e. if and else), the keyword is placed next to the closing brace on the same line with one space in between.
 Example:
-    ```
+    ```c
     if(a) {
         doSomething();
     } else if(b) {
         doSomething();
     } else doSomething();
     ```
-1. Switch statement: Do not indent the case keyword and place the content of each case in new lines that are indented.
+2. Switch statement: Do not indent the case keyword and place the content of each case in new lines that are indented.
    If using a code block to limit the scope of variables, follow the above convention.
 Example:
-    ```
+    ```c
     switch(a) {
     case 0:
         doA();